BIO135 Senescence Notes.txt

 - Insulin-signaling needs to be appropriate.

-Metabolic rate appears to be ___ to lifespan possibly due to ___ and ___.
+In neuronal tissue, metabolic rate appears to be ___ to lifespan possibly due to ___ and ___.

 - inversely proportional.